The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Results

 \subsection{Individual examples}

-The first column of Figure \ref{SFH} illustrates the SFH for galaxy ID 342447, which is a galaxy with a thinner disk, an intermediate bar strength, and a late merger.
-In SFR$_{\text{Birth}}$ (top left), we can see peaks in star formation at around 9 and 5 Gyr ago.
-Notably, the outermost radial bin exhibits lower star formation until about 4 Gyr ago.
-In contrast, the SFR$_{\text{Final}}$ (middle left) presents a smoother SFH, which causes key features such as the quiescent period more than 6 Gyr ago and the burst of star formation at around 4 Gyr ago to be less pronounced in the outer bins.
-In addition, we can see a decrease in star formation, when comparing SFR$_{\text{Birth}}$ from SFR$_{\text{Final}}$ for the middle radial bins (yellow to light green lines), which were initially higher in the SFR$_{\text{Birth}}$ plot, and an increase to the outer (cyan to blue lines) and inner radial bins (red and red-orange lines), which were initially lower.
-We also see an increase in star formation from 4 Gyr ago due to a late merger, which is also smoothened in SFR$_{\text{Final}}$, especially in the outer radial bins.
-The $\Delta \text{SFR}_{\text{fr}}$ plot (lower left) reveals an initial underestimation of up to 50\% in the intermediate inner radial bins (orange lines), while the middle radial bins show an underestimation of up to 75\% around 7 Gyr ago.
-Additionally, the innermost radial bin (red line), shows an overestimation of up to 50\%.
-The plot also shows that star formation for outer radial bins does not start until 11 Gyr ago, a time at which there is an overestimation of up to 200\%.
+The first column of Figure~\ref{SFH} shows the SFH for galaxy ID 342447, a thinner disk with an intermediate bar strength and a late merger.
+In SFR$_\mathrm{Birth}$ (top left) the SFH has peaks at $\sim9$ and $\sim5$~Gyr ago, while the outermost bin remains nearly inactive until $\sim4$~Gyr.
+SFR$_\mathrm{Final}$ (middle left) is much smoother: the early quiescent phase ($>6$~Gyr ago) and the 4~Gyr burst are largely washed out, especially in the outer disk.
+Compared to SFR$_\mathrm{Birth}$, stars originally formed in the middle bins (yellow–light green) are redistributed both inward and outward, boosting SFR$_\mathrm{Final}$ in the inner (red–orange) and outer (cyan–blue) bins.
+The $\Delta\mathrm{SFR}_\mathrm{fr}$ panel (bottom left) quantifies this: the intermediate inner bins are underestimated by up to $\sim50\%$, the middle disk by up to $\sim75\%$ at $\sim7$~Gyr, while the innermost bin is overestimated by up to $\sim50\%$ and the outermost by up to $\sim200\%$ once star formation begins there at $\sim11$~Gyr, confirming that the outer disk is built almost entirely from migrated stars.
 This confirms that the stars are redistributed from the middle disk bins to outermost regions over time.
 After the merger 4 Gyr ago, we see a decrease in overestimation in the middle and outer radial bins.
-This is because the merger-induced burst of in-situ star formation in these regions begins to offset the earlier artificial overestimation caused by migrated stars, particularly in the outer disk, where star formation had been minimal or absent prior to the burst.
+This is because the merger-induced burst of in situ star formation in these regions begins to offset the earlier artificial overestimation caused by migrated stars, particularly in the outer disk, where star formation had been minimal or absent prior to the burst.